ishwarchandratiwari/sparkpost-api-documentation/services/relay-webhooks.md

 | domain    | string | Inbound domain associated with this webhook             | yes, when protocol is "SMTP" | To create an inbound domain for your account, please use the Inbound Domains API. |
 | esme_address | string | ESME address binding associated with this webhook    | yes, when protocol is "SMPP" | <a href="https://www.sparkpost.com/enterprise-email/"><span class="label label-warning"><strong>Enterprise</strong></span></a> Please speak with your TAM to create an ESME address. |

-## Custom Headers Properties
+## Custom HTTP Headers Properties
 The custom headers JSON object allows you to add up to five custom headers to your relay webhook.
-The custom_headers object may only be up to 3000 bytes in size, and must be formatted as an object with keys as strings or numbers.
-Headers already used by SparkPost will not be allowed.
+The custom_headers object may only be up to 3,000 bytes in size, and must be formatted as an object with keys as strings or numbers.
+Headers already used by SparkPost will not be allowed SparkPost may also disallow some HTTP headers for security reasons.

 **Adding Custom Headers**

+When creating (POST) or updating (PUT) a Relay Webhook:
 ```json
 {
   "custom_headers": {